britbase.info

 Q. What is a Game Viewer?

 As well as downloading PGN and Zip files, it is possible to view games 'in situ' on this site.
 I have standardised on the excellent PGN4WEB software, written by Paolo Casaschi, and am gradually getting rid of previous solutions.
 This may take some time and in the mean time you may find that some viewer links do not work.
 My apologies for this.
-Eventually I hope to have a viewer for all the games on the site.
+Eventually I hope to have a standard viewer for all the games on the site.

 Q. How do I use the PGN4Web game viewer?

 If you navigate to a page with a PGN4web game viewer - here is an example, opened in a new window - you can see that it opens the first game in a PGN file.
 In order to load another game from the same file, click on the drop-down window just above the viewer and select another game.
 You can find more functionality by hovering over, and clicking on, squares on the board.
 For example, if you click on the f3 square, it will load the next game in the PGN file, or if you click on the c3 square, the previous game in the PGN file.
 To look at the next move in a game, you can click on the '>' button below the board, or alternatively the e1 square on the board.
 You can go straight to a move in the game by clicking on that move as shown in the notation in the right-hand column.
 Various other squares on the board conceal other useful functions, which you can explore at your leisure.
-One facility which I personally find very handy is to click on the c8 square: it displays the PGN of the current game in a new window, which can then be copied and pasted elsewhere, e.g. into a new game window in a database program such as HIARCS or ChessBase.

 Q. What is a stub game?

 Ideally, a tournament file will contain all of the games of a tournament, but there are many tournaments here where only a proportion of games is available.
 In some cases it can be useful to create and include stub games in a file.
-A stub game has all the header info - names of players, round number, ratings, etc, gathered from books, newspaper or magazine reports - but no moves (or perhaps no more than a couple of moves where the opening of the game is known but no further moves).
+A stub game has all the metadata or header information - names of players, result, round number, ratings, etc, gathered from books, newspaper or magazine reports - but no moves (or perhaps no more than a couple of moves where the opening of the game is known but not the rest of the game).
 Why include these?
 One reason is to be able to create a crosstable of the tournament.
-ChessBase software (and perhaps other chess software) has a facility to create a detailed crosstable from the header info of games.
+Chess database software often has a facility to generate a detailed crosstable from the header information of games.
 A second reason might be to aid a possible search for missing games.
 A chess historian might come across a game score with some data (e.g. names of players and/or date) which matches the header info found in a stub game.
 Some BritBase users like to have stub games, while others will find them a waste of time.
 It depends on your reasons for accessing a chess database.
 My policy is to include them if I think they might be useful to chess historians, but not if there is already sufficient information available on the tournament page for them to be surplus to requirements (for example, if there is already a complete crosstable which provides the same data).

 Q. I've got some games to send to BritBase for inclusion in the collection.
 How do I do it?